Simenpf/polimi_robotics_project1/instructions.md

 # File Descriptions
 * `bags/`
-  * The provided bags for robot ground-truth
+  * The provided bags for robot ground-truth and encoder data
 * `cfg/`
   * `parameters.cfg`: Configuration file used for dynamic reconfiguring of parameters.
 * `include/`